How To Fix Frosting Issues On Paint

 See All Pro Painting Tips See All Pro Resources

-Several factors are involved in frosting problems with paint, and these include moisture exposure, paint composition, and primer choice.
+Several factors are involved in frosting problems with paint, including moisture exposure, paint composition, and primer choice.

-For mild frosting issues, repair persons can gently wash the affected surfaces with warm water to test the deposited crystals for water-solubility.
-If the marks dissolve from water-application, individuals should repeat this process until any flaws disappear.
+For mild frosting issues, gently wash the affected surfaces with warm water to test the deposited crystals for water solubility.
+If the marks dissolve after applying water, repeat this process until any flaws disappear.

 Stubborn cases may require the use of soft brushes for gentle clearing of heavy deposits.
 Once excess material is cleared, clean the affected areas.